Back to Field Notes

 Our workflow was spec-driven:

-This pipeline is amazing when your request body is a typed object.
+That pipeline is excellent when your request body is a typed object.

 But JSON Patch is "an array of operations," and the meaningful bits live inside:

 So OpenAPI typically ends up describing JSON Patch as generic operations (op, path, value) where value is basically "any."
-That's not Orval failing - Orval is just faithfully generating what the spec can describe.
+Orval is not failing here.
+It is faithfully generating what the spec is able to describe.

-Yes, you can try to model it with oneOf/compositions, but it quickly becomes a combinatoral mess once you have dozens of fields and multiple operations.
+Yes, you can try to model it with oneOf/compositions, but it quickly becomes a combinatorial mess once you have dozens of fields and multiple operations.

 2. Our auto-generated OpenAPI needed post-processing